lorenrogers/Journal.sh/README.md

 If you're starting from scratch, you'll need a
 [Jekyll blog](http://jekyllrb.com/) first.
 Then you can link up this script to wherever you keep your blog.
+Depending on what kind of super-secret stuff you're writing, you may also want to modify the permissions on everything to something more secure.
+(E.g. 700.)

 ### Alias for awesomeness